rawitat/gtypist_lessons/programming_quotes.typ

 *:LISP_2
 B:Quotes on Lisp and dialects, continued

+*:L2_1
 I:Paul Graham, Nov 1983
 S:I suppose I should learn Lisp, but it seems so foreign.

+*:L2_2
 I:on com.lang.lisp
 S:Will write code that writes code that writes code for money.

+*:L2_3
 I:Kent Pitman
 S:Lisp is a language for doing what you've been told is impossible.

+*:L2_4
 I:Paul Graham
-S:Within a couple weeks of learning Lisp I found programming :in any other language unbearably constraining.
+S:Within a couple weeks of learning Lisp I found programming in any other :language unbearably constraining.

+*:L2_5
 I:Paul Graham
 S:Historically, languages designed for other people to use have been bad:
  :Cobol, PL/I, Pascal, Ada, C++.
-The good languages have been those
+The good languages have been those that
- :that were designed for their own creators: C, Perl, Smalltalk, Lisp
+ :were designed for their own creators: C, Perl, Smalltalk, Lisp

+*:L2_6
 I:Glenn Ehrlich
-S:Programming in Lisp is like playing with the primodial forces :of the universe.
-It feels like lightning between your fingertips.
+S:Programming in Lisp is like playing with the primodial forces of the universe.
- :No other language even feels close.
+ :It feels like lightning between your fingertips.
+No other language even :feels close.

+*:L2_7
 I:Svein Ove Aas
 S:The language God would have used to implement the Universe.

+*:L2_8
 I:Christian Lynbech
 S:Lisp is the most sophisticated programming language I know.
-It is :literally decades ahead of the competition ... it is not possible :(as far as I know) to actually use Lisp seriously before reaching :the point of no return.
+It is literally :decades ahead of the competition ... it is not possible (as far as I know) :to actually use Lisp seriously before reaching the point of no return.

+*:L2_9
 I:Alan Kay
-S:I finally understood that half page of code on the bottom :of page 13 of the Lisp 1.5 manual was Lisp in itself.
- :These were "Maxwell's Equations of Software!".
+S:I finally understood that half page of code on the bottom of page 13 of the :Lisp 1.5 manual was Lisp in itself.
+These were "Maxwell's Equations of :Software!".

+*:L2_10
 I:Larry Wall
-S:Lisp has all the visual appeal of oatmeal with fingernail clippings :mixed in.
-(Other than that, it's quite a nice language).
+S:Lisp has all the visual appeal of oatmeal with fingernail clippings mixed in.
+ :(Other than that, it's quite a nice language).

+*:L2_11
 I:Alan Perlis, in foreward of SICP
-S:Pascal is for building pyramids -- imposing, breaktaking, static :structures built by armies pushing heavy blocks into places.
- :Lisp is for building organisms -- imposing, breaktaking, dynamic :structures built by squads fitting fluctuating myriads of simpler :organisms into place.
+S:Pascal is for building pyramids -- imposing, breaktaking, static structures :built by armies pushing heavy blocks into places.
+Lisp is for building :organisms -- imposing, breaktaking, dynamic structures built by squads :fitting fluctuating myriads of simpler organisms into place.

+*:L2_12
 I:Richard Stallman
 S:The most powerful programming language is Lisp.
-If you don't know Lisp :(or its variant, Scheme), you don't appreciate what a powerful language :is.
-Once you learn Lisp you will see what is missing in most other :languages.
+If you don't know Lisp (or its :variant, Scheme), you don't appreciate what a powerful language is.
+Once you :learn Lisp you will see what is missing in most other languages.

+*:L2_13
 I:Larry Wall
 S:By policy, Lisp has never really catered to mere motrals.
 And, of course, :mere mortals have never really forgiven Lisp for not catering to them.

+*:L2_14
 I:Joel Moses
 S:APL is like a beautiful diamond - flawless, beautifully symmetrical.
  :But you can't add anything to it.
 If you try to glue on another diamond, :you don't get a bigger diamond.
 Lisp is like a ball of mud.
 Add more :and it's still a ball of mud - it's still looks like Lisp.

+*:L2_15
 I:Erik Naggum
 S:Common Lisp people seem to behave in a way that is akin to the Borg:
  :they study the various new things that people do with interest and then :find that it was eminently doable in Common Lisp all along and they can :use these new techniques if they think they need them.

+*:L2_16
 I:Alan Perlis
 S:A Lisp programmer knows the value of everything, but the cost of nothing.

+*:L2_17
 I:amz
 S:If programming languages were religions ...
  :
  :Lisp would be Zen Buddhism - There is no syntax, there is no centralization :of dogma, there are no deities to worship.
 The entire universe is there at :your reach - if only you are enlightened enough to grasp it.
 Some say that :it's not a language at all; others say that it's the only language that :make sense.

+*:L2_18
 I:Anonymous
 S:LISP stands for: Lots of Insane Stupid Parentheses.
  :LISP stands for: Lots of Irritating Superfluous Parentheses.

+*:L2_19
 I:Peter Norvig
 S:In Lisp, if you want to do aspect-oriented programming, you just do a :bunch of macros and you're there.
 In Java, you have to get Gregor Kiczales :to go out and start a new company, taking months and years and try to get :that to work.
 Lisp still has the advantage there, it's just a question :of people wanting that.

 Q:Do you want to continue to next lesson [Y/N] ?